Lundalogik/LimeBootstrapAppStore/LyncConnector/README.md

 LIME Pro - Connects people!

-The Lync Connector allows you to directly interact and show the Lync status from your colleagues in any Actionpad in LIME Pro, as long as you have a coworker relation on the card where you want to show the information.
-This is ideal if you, for example, use LIME as a helpdesk-system and easily want to contact the responsible coworker for a specific ticket.
-If your colleague changes his Lync-status, the Lync-status will automagically update in LIME, you don't even have to reopen the card.
+The Lync Connector allows you to directly interact and show the Lync status from your colleagues in any Actionpad in LIME Pro, so long as you have a coworker relation on the card where you want to show the information.
+This is ideal if you, for example, use LIME Pro as a helpdesk system and wish to contact the responsible coworker for a specific ticket.
+If your colleague changes his Lync-status, the Lync-status will immediately update right on the card.

 The app includes a hover functionality which opens up the standard Lync controls, allowing you to easily send a message or call your colleague!
 WOHOO!

 ##Install

-Copy “lyncconnector” folder to the “apps” folder.
+Copy the “LyncConnector” folder to the “apps” folder.
 The inspector where the app is supplied must either be of class "coworker" or have a relation to a coworker.
 Please note that the email-address of the coworker must match the email-address used for the coworker's Lync-account.
 Otherwise, nothing will show up for that coworker.

  If you want to show the app on class "coworker" add the following HTML to the ActionPad inside the head (LyncConnector-example):